kosua20/PtahRenderer/README.md

 # PtahRenderer

 A small software graphics renderer.
+Offline demo available on macOS and Linux (tested on Ubuntu), real-time demo on macOS only.
+Project can be built with the Swift Package Manager (`swift build`) on all platforms, or with Xcode (`PtahRenderer.xcodeproj`) on macOS.

 ![](images/icon.png)